June-Skeeter/Module2_GEOS270_2021W1/index.md

 </details>
 ---

-# Module 1 Details
+# Module 2 Details

 ## Lecture (Content)

-### Monday September 13th
+### Monday September 20th

 This Lecture is asynchronous and online.
-Review the intro video, this page, the main content page, and watch the video on redlining..

-### Wednesday September 15th
+### Wednesday September 22nd

 This Lecture is **in-person**.
 It will be streamed on zoom for those who cannot attend.
-A zoom link will be available [here](FutureLink) before lecture starts Wednesday.
-This lecture will cover all the sub-pages on the content.
+The zoom link can be found on the main canvas page.

 ## Lab (Application)

 In your lab section, you will work through the Application portion of the Module.

 # Learning Outcomes

-## Historical Overview: Origins of GIS
+## Coordinate Reference Systesm
 * First maps & surveys
 * Exploration and expansion - maps and colonialism
 * Development of atlases (first spatial databases)